sybrew/the-seo-framework/readme.txt

 				* The pixel counter is enabled.
 			* For sites that have been upgraded from earlier TSF versions, by default:
 				* Both counters are enabled.
+		* Super singular breadcrumbs:
+			* Breadcrumbs now automatically support all hierarchical post types.
+Like WooCommerce products.
+			* These breadcrumbs will listen to the new primary term settings.
 	* **Changed:**
 		* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.